heyjulieh/react-todo-walkthrough-jquery/README.md

 Resist the temptation to pack too much information into a component.
 As you progress you will get a better sense of how to minimize component code.

-> Think back to the Post component from the intro's class.

 #### Independent

 Components should increase cohesion and reduce coupling.